 - To disclose appropriate information as per Florida landlord-tenant law, for example, if lead-based paint is used in the property.

 - To maintain the property to habitable standards as per the Florida landlord-tenant laws.
 If a landlord fails to do so, they open themselves up to potential legal action.

 - To abide by certain legal obligations, including the Fair Housing Act and the Fair Credit Reporting Act.

 - To manage your tenant’s security deposit in accordance with the Florida security deposit rules.

 Required Landlord Disclosures in Florida

-As a Florida landlord, you are required to make certain disclosures to your tenant.
+As a Florida landlord, the landlord-tenant laws state that you are required to make certain disclosures to your tenant.
 You can include them either within the terms of the agreement or in a separate document.

 - Lead Paint: This is a mandatory requirement for landlords in all fifty states.
 It requires landlords to provide their tenants with information regarding lead paint hazards.

 - Radon Gas: Just like lead paint, you have a responsibility of providing your Florida tenant with information regarding radon gas.